-In our simulations in Section V, the network has no HN initially when our power-control algorithms start running, and the algorithms are required to maintain the HN-free property throughout their execution.
+In the simulations of our proposed power control algorithms in Section V, the network has no HN initially when our power-control algorithms start running, and the algorithms are required to maintain the HN-free property throughout their execution.
 Generally speaking, to maintain the HN-free property, (i) the carrier-sensing range must be sufficiently large and (ii) a so-called receiver restart (RS) mode must be effected (the reader is referred to [5] for details).
 As far as our work here is concerned, the RS mode is assumed and we simulate the network in basic mode with the initial physical carrier-sensing range, PCSRange set to 3.78 TxRange, the maximum transmission range of DATA at the initial transmit power.